Strawberry Fest Saturday kicks off with parade

-Saturday morning started with a way to meet the festival big wigs as they marched through town.
+Saturday morning started with a way to meet the festival’s big wigs as they marched through the town.

 Some of the party people said they loved getting back into the crowds.